Zig-Zak/Zig-Zak.github.io/_projects/2025-RoboVoxel-CU.md

 We reinterpret **system identification** as a kind of **video-to-image translation**:

 - **Input**: a short grayscale video of a soft object or robot.
-- **Output**: a single “parameter image”, where each pixel corresponds to a voxel in the simulator and each color channel encodes some physical quantity (e.g., stiffness, mass, damping, actuator direction/strength).
+- **Output**: a single “parameter image”, where each pixel corresponds to a voxel in the simulator and each color channel encodes some physical quantity (e.g., stiffness, mass, damping, actuator direction).

 This parameter image is then used as the input to a spring–mass simulator.
 If the video rolled out by the simulator matches the original one, the inferred parameters are likely meaningful.